Future Commando Force

-The Future Commando Force (FCF) is an in-progress (as of February 2022) modernisation programme and model of the future role and operations of the Royal Marines.
-The FCF essentially retasks 40 Commando and 45 Commando with implementing the infantry component of two Littoral Response Groups (LRGs), though other units from 3 Commando Brigade are also included in the composition of LRGs, as well as changing the role and operations of the Royal Marines and the equipment and tactics they use.
+The Future Commando Force (FCF) is an in-progress (as of February 2022) modernisation programme and transformation of the role and operations of the Royal Marines.
+The FCF essentially retasks 40 Commando and 45 Commando with forming two Littoral Response Groups (LRGs) which will be permanently deployed, though other units from UK Commando Force are also included in the composition of LRGs, as well as changing the role and operations of the Royal Marines and the equipment and tactics they use.

 The FCF concept was created before 2019, when the first exercises and experiments with the FCF began.
 It was reinforced in the Defence in a Competitive Age command paper, which followed the Integrated Review.
-It describes the Royal Marines as a forward-deployed maritime special operations/special operations capable force which will work with greater agility and autonomy, and in smaller teams that specialise in raids within littoral zones, and operations within grey zones and other special operations to relieve and complement United Kingdom Special Forces (UKSF).
+The paper describes the Royal Marines as a forward-deployed maritime special operations capable force.
+The force will relieve United Kingdom Special Forces (UKSF), operating in smaller teams within grey zones.

 The emphasis on the littoral role of the Royal Marines strongly links the FCF to the Littoral Strike concept, which is being developed and implemented by the LRGs.
 The FCF is also strongly linked to the "Autonomous Advanced Force" concept by its emphasis on leveraging new technologies to augment commandos on operations.
 A series of exercises from 2019–present (as of November 2021) have been key to developing the FCF, chiefly with experimentation.

+As of late 2024, the future of the Future Commando Force concept was at best uncertain since, in November 2024, the newly elected Labour government indicated that both of the Royal Navy's Albion-class landing platform dock vessels would be removed from service by March 2025.
+Simultaneously, the Royal Fleet Auxiliary was suffering severe crewing problems, as well as a labour force disruption, meaning that the manning of its Bay-class landing ship dock vessels was facing serious challenges.
+This made the future of the Future Commando Force concept dependent on the outcome of the British Government's defence policy review, the results of which were announced in June 2025, and on pending decisions regarding the future of the envisaged Multi-role Support Ships and the Royal Marines themselves.